EthanMcNamara/Personal-Projects-and-Past-Work/University Projects/README.md

 Unfortunately the APIs that were used are no longer available, so the program does not fully function as intended.

 ## 2nd Year
-### Compiler Design and Construction
+### Compiler Design and Construction - Full Compiler
-Description of Compiler Project
+This program was created as the main assessment for a module built around creating a simple compiler.
+The program compiles Jack code - a simple language from the [nand2tetris](https://www.nand2tetris.org/) project.